DaYeSquad/cpp-core-model-builder/README.md

   - UPDATED SINCE 4.2 :
   - 1) Since 4.2, you can also use <save/> and <saves/> without "singular" or "plural" to describe the singular style or plural style you are using.
 (The new style is recomanded in new development)
   - 2) Sometimes we find we need to use two tables to seperate objects and list of objects storage, so we introduce "tables" attribute to solve the problem, its grammer is <saves tables='my_tasks,tasks'/>, the builder will then genearate the methods for my_tasks_tb_ and tasks_tb_.
+  - 3) Due to new "tables" attribute supported, to rename the save, delete, fetch methods, we introduce "alias" (eg: <saves alias='SaveMyTasksToCache'), the builder will use the alias name as method name, default parameters and return values as it once was.

 6. Since 3.0, you can use model-builder to generate WebApi and cache methods by using <api/>:
   - name : Name of WebApi